How This All Started

 Disclaimer: I'm no expert on the Fair Housing Act.
 Also, while I've researched plenty of ADA web accessibility cases, I know of no specific reported cases the FHA and websites.
 Also, special thanks to my colleague Terry Kitay, Esq., for making sure didn't completely put my foot in my mouth when it came to the Fair Housing Act!
 She is the person I would turn to regarding anything relating to the FHA.

 Americans with Disabilities Act (ADA) and Fair Housing Act (FHA)

 When we were trial attorneys at the Justice Department, Marc and I both worked in the Disability Rights Section, which is part of the Civil Rights Division.
 While you might think that our team handled everything relating to disability discrimination, our Section only focused on Title II and III of the Americans of Disabilities Act (ADA).
 Title II is the most important law addressing discrimination against people with disabilities by state and local governments; Title III is its analog for private businesses.
 We didn't handle issues relating to education or employment (although I once settled an employment case against the Texas Commission for the Blind that was reported in "News of the Weird" but that's a story for another day).
 We also didn't work on housing cases as these were handled by DOJ's Housing Section and are covered by an entirely different law called the Fair Housing Act (FHA).

 But rather than dive deep into the subtle differences between the FHA and the ADA, let's cut to the chase and talk about how this applies to web accessibility!
-Specifically, let's talk about the FHA and ADA apply to two different kinds of websites that housing providers typically use-- apartment rental websites and resident portal websites.
+Specifically, let's talk about the FHA and ADA (as well as California's Unruh Act) apply to two different kinds of websites that housing providers typically use-- apartment rental websites and resident portal websites.

 Apartment Rental Websites